Testing Generalizability in Causal Inference: Abstract

 \section{Abstract}

-Ensuring robust model performance across diverse real-world scenarios requires addressing both transportability across domains with covariate shifts and extrapolation beyond observed data ranges.
-However, there is no formal procedure for statistically evaluating generalizability in machine learning algorithms, particularly in causal inference.
-Existing methods often rely on arbitrary metrics like AUC or MSE and focus predominantly on toy datasets, providing limited insights into real-world applicability.
-To address this gap, we propose a systematic and quantitative framework for evaluating model generalizability under covariate distribution shifts, specifically within causal inference settings.
-Our approach leverages the frugal parameterization, allowing for flexible simulations from fully and semi-synthetic benchmarks, offering comprehensive evaluations for both mean and distributional regression methods.
-By basing simulations on real data, our method ensures more realistic evaluations, which is often missing in current work relying on simplified datasets.
-Furthermore, using simulations and statistical testing, our framework is robust and avoids over-reliance on conventional metrics.
-Grounded in real-world data, it provides realistic insights into model performance, bridging the gap between synthetic evaluations and practical applications.
+Ensuring robust model performance in diverse real-world scenarios requires addressing generalizability across domains with covariate shifts.
+However, no formal procedure exists for statistically evaluating generalizability in machine learning algorithms.
+Existing predictive metrics like mean squared error (MSE) help to quantify the relative performance between models, but do not directly answer whether a model can or cannot generalize.
+To address this gap in the domain of causal inference, we propose a systematic framework for statistically evaluating the generalizability of high-dimensional causal inference models.
+Our approach uses the frugal parameterization to flexibly simulate from fully and semi-synthetic causal benchmarks, offering a comprehensive evaluation for both mean and distributional regression methods.
+Grounded in real-world data, our method ensures more realistic evaluations, which is often missing in current work relying on simplified datasets.
+Furthermore, using simulations and statistical testing, our framework is robust and avoids over-reliance on conventional metrics, providing statistical safeguards for decision making.

-\section{INTRODUCTION}

-Algorithm generalizability has garnered significant interest in fields such as computer vision and natural language processing.
-It encompasses both transportability under covariate shifts between domains and extrapolation, where predictions are made within the same population but beyond the observed data range or in underrepresented subgroups.
+\section{Introduction}